cardano-scaling/hydra/docs/docs/how-to/event-sinks-and-sources.md

 sidebar_position: 4
 ---

-# Configure Event Source and Sinks
+# Extend the node with event source and sinks

 Some use-cases exist, where many features of the Hydra platform are useful, but interfacing with the entire Hydra node, especially with respect to IO, is impractical.
 For a use-case which calls for different persistence requirements from the Hydra default, it initially might seem there are two options: